neonevm/neon-evm.docs/software_manuals/how_to_guides/deploy_contract.md

 [Compile]((https://ethereum.org/en/developers/docs/smart-contracts/compiling/)) your smart contract to get the contract's bytecode.

-**Step 2.** Set your gas limit (in ETH) like other transactions.
+**Step 2.** Set your gas limit (in coins) like other transactions.
-Be aware that contract deployment needs a lot more gas than a simple ETH transfer.
+Be aware that contract deployment needs a lot more gas than a simple coin transfer.

 **Step 3.** Deploy script or plugin.